shanemelliott/VistAJS/README.md

 # BSE Tokin Authentication to VistA
  - BSE token authentication support has been added to the VistAJS library, also called the "visitor pattern".
 This dempnstrates how to use a VA issued service account to authenticate to VistA and execute RPC calls. look at [bseLogin.js](/bseLogin.js) for more information.
 The VistaJSLibray has also been updated to support the 'global' RPC parameter type.

+# Troubleshooting the Codespace/devcontainer VistA setup

+  - **"Not a valid ACCESS CODE/VERIFY CODE pair" even though the creation log shows the user was created**: On first boot, IRIS can be interrupted (e.g. an unclean shutdown triggering a WIJ recovery prompt) before the `CreateUser.script` transactions are flushed to disk, so the user appears to have been created in the log but isn't actually persisted.
+Re-run the init scripts manually to fix it:
+    ```
+    rm /workspace/vista/data/.vistajs-initialized
+    su irisowner -c "iris session IRIS < /opt/vistajs/xusrb1fix.script"
+    su irisowner -c "iris session IRIS < /opt/vistajs/CreateUser.script"
+    ```

+  - **IRIS shows status "indeterminate" or sessions get killed immediately**: This usually follows an interrupted startup/shutdown.
+Force a clean stop and restart:
+    ```
+    su irisowner -c "iris stop IRIS force quietly"
+    su irisowner -c "iris start IRIS"
+    ```

+  - **`iris` command doesn't behave as expected / runs `su irisowner` instead**: Check `alias` output - an old `.bashrc` from a previous container run may have a stale `alias iris=...`.
+Run `unalias iris` or open a new terminal.

+  - **RPC connection is refused (`ECONNREFUSED`)**: Confirm `xinetd` is actually running and bound to the RPC/VistaLink ports:
+    ```
+    ps aux | grep xinetd
+    ss -tlnp | grep -E '19301|18301'
+    ```
+    If it isn't listed, re-run `bash /workspace/.devcontainer/start-iris.sh` and check for xinetd config errors in the output.

+  - **Devcontainer changes don't seem to apply after "Rebuild Container"**: The devcontainer definition used for a rebuild comes from the git checkout *inside* the Codespace, not directly from GitHub.
+Run `git pull` inside the Codespace first, then rebuild.

 # SAML Login to VistA (VA PIV)

  - [samlLogin.js](/samlLogin.js) tests VA PIV SAML authentication to VistA.
 It depends on a VA SAML token getter service that runs locally on your desktop and is not shared externally in this repo, so this script will not work out of the box for other users.